agenium-scale/boost.simd/doc/tutorial_hello.md

 ### The Boost.SIMD namespace ###

 When using a **Boost.SIMD** type or function, it is necessary to use the boost::simd namespace.
-In order to simplify the code, you can assign it an alias:
+In order to simplify the code, you may assign an alias to it:

 @snippet helloworld.cpp hello-namespace